MayankHack-arch/Developed-tools/Art-gallery-project/readme.txt

     An internet connection for accessing the API
     All four files index.html, gallery.html, script.js, style.css

-Hope you will enjoy my project and also feedback me any changes. gmail- yug8566@gmail.com
+Hope you will enjoy my project and also feedback me any suggestions. gmail- yug8566@gmail.com